Meemansha-spec/EDA-with-Pandas/02_data_cleaning_README.md

 A customer who stayed or recently joined the company should not have a churn reason.

-For churned customers with missing churn category or reason, the values are filled with:
+For churned customers with missing churn category or reason, the values can be filled with:

 ```text
 Unknown Churn Category